 2018 / PRODUCT DESIGNER / WEB

-One of our most requested features has been around allowing a school owner to issue a certificate to a student upon the student completing a course.
+One of our most requested features has been around allowing a school owner to design and issue a certificate to a student upon said student completing a course, as both an indicator of course completion and a way to celebrate the accomplishment of completion.

 I worked with a team of 4 (head of product, front-end dev and QA) over the course of two months to build out this feature.
 Along with being the sole designer, I was also the de facto project manager.

 What's the problem?

 “Just checking to see how soon the system will be able to automatically generate certificates after a student takes a course.
 I have to manually generate the certificates and it is very time consuming.
 Please please help in this.”

 Being an education platform, we were frequently getting requests like the one above around having an automatic certificate issuance feature.
 Certain schools need their students to have proof of course completion; with no native certificate feature they end up having to devise workarounds involving Zapier integrations to third party certificate software.

-Another benefit of building out a certificates feature is that we’d be able to gate it to our professional plan.
+We decided to go the route of building an MVP to see if it would move the needle on upgrades (none of our competitors had a native certificate feature), keep people within our ecosystem, as well as gate it to our professional plan.
 This served to make our professional plan more valuable, as well as providing an area of differentiation between our pro plan and our cheaper basic plan.